cristinasofia/tic-tac-toe/README.md

 ### **Expert Mode**

-The AI uses **TensorFlow.js** to learn from previously recorded games (and hopefully improves over time)
+The AI uses **TensorFlow.js** to learn from previously recorded games (and hopefully improve over time)

 ---

 ## **Future Enhancements**

-- [ ] Add multiplayer support.
+- [ ] Add multiplayer support
-- [ ] Implement player statistics and leaderboards.
+- [ ] Implement player statistics and leaderboards
-- [ ] Improve the TensorFlow model with more complex training data.
+- [ ] Improve the TensorFlow model with more complex training data
-- [ ] Introduce animations for moves.
+- [ ] Introduce animations for moves

 ---

 ## **Contributing**

-Contributions are welcome!
-To get started:

-1. Fork this repository.
+1. Fork this repo
-2. Create a new branch: `git checkout -b feature-name`.
+2. Create a new branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Add a new feature'`.
+3. Commit your changes: `git commit -m 'Add a new feature'`
-4. Push the branch: `git push origin feature-name`.
+4. Push the branch: `git push origin feature-name`
-5. Open a pull request.
+5. Open a pull request

 ---